wrightconnor55/reddit_stock_data/README.md

 ### Features
 - Sentiment Analysis: A trained model to evaluate the sentiment of subreddit comments.
 - Data Collection: Automated scraping of comments from the One Piece subreddit.
+- Data Storage: Processed data can/will be imported to a PostgreSQL database.

 #### License
 - This project is licensed under the MIT License.
 See the LICENSE file for details.